yamamoto42/multiappx/README.md

-# Bootstrap
+# Bootstrap App

 This is bootstrap sample application.
-It use DevOps on Azure and VSTS.
+It use DevOps on Azure.

 ## Examples